rmkol/java-reflection-utils/README.md

 # Java Reflection Utils
-A set of utility methods which simplify working with Java Reflection API.
+A set of utility methods which simplify work with Java Reflection API.
 The library is very lightweight (~ **5kb**) and has no external dependencies.
 The minimum Java version supported: **8**.